 When are the CASPer Testing Dates?

-The scheduled testing times for 2019 undergraduate admission are as follows:
+The scheduled testing times for 2021 undergraduate admission.

-Can I take CASPer in English or French?
+Can I take Casper in French or English?

 Applicants to the programs offered by the School of Physical and Occupation Therapy requiring CASPer can take the assessment in either English or French.